neneyhsw/SMRU/README.md

 The Truly_Charger_Point on terminal shows the position chargers.

 data structure of truly charger point:
 Truly_Charger_Point[x, y, 0, how many sensors covered, the sensor number, list(the sensor be covered), -1]
+Truly_Charger_Point is final chosen positions.

 1. row 68 can modify the quantities of sensors.
 (N <= 40)
 2. row 137 can set radius of charger.